dkandalov/intellij-wordcloud/README.md

 Word analysis is currently based on text (excluding non-letters, splitting CamelHumps, etc).
 It should work on any file but it was done for Java-like languages.
-The idea is that you should be able to tweak code easily for your language/project (see WordCloud.groovy).
+The idea is that you should be able to tweak the code for your language/project (see WordCloud.groovy).
-Alternatively it could use syntax tree in IntelliJ to generate word clouds (e.g. based on identifiers only).
+Alternatively it could use syntax tree from IntelliJ to generate word clouds (e.g. clouds based on identifiers only).
 This is currently disabled but shouldn't be too difficult to do (see WordCloud.groovy).

 See also [Code Words](https://github.com/npryce/code-words) by Nat Pryce.